dev-bittu/lotus-grammar/grammar/modules_and_packages/modules.md

-### **Modules in MyLang**
+### **Modules in Lotus**
-Modules in MyLang provide a way to structure code into reusable components.
+Modules in Lotus provide a way to structure code into reusable components.
 They allow developers to organize their programs into packages and manage dependencies efficiently, akin to Node.js.

 ---

 ### **Key Concepts**
 1. **Packages**: A package is a collection of related modules grouped together in a directory.
-2. **Modules**: Individual files containing MyLang code, such as functions, classes, or constants.
+2. **Modules**: Individual files containing Lotus code, such as functions, classes, or constants.
 3. **Imports**: Bring functions, classes, or variables from one module into another.
-4. **Dependency Management**: MyLang uses files like `package.json` and `package-lock.json` to manage dependencies and metadata.
+4. **Dependency Management**: Lotus uses files like `package.json` and `package-lock.json` to manage dependencies and metadata.
 5. **Standard Naming**: Modules should be organized in a clear directory structure to avoid conflicts.

 ---